swiftyspiffy/Twitch-Auth-Example/README.md

 ## Packages Used
 - [TwitchLib.Api](https://github.com/MiffOttah/CNHttp): C# Twitch api library that wraps all Twitch helix, v5, auth and undocumented endpoints, as well as some helper third party stuff.
-- [CNHttp](https://github.com/TwitchLib/TwitchLib.Api): .NET Core ported NHttp web server library.
+- [CNHttp](https://github.com/MiffOttah/CNHttp): .NET Core ported NHttp web server library.

 **You might need to select the "Include prerelease" checkbox in the NuGet package browser to see/get the right versions.**

 ## Contributors
  * Cole ([@swiftyspiffy](http://twitter.com/swiftyspiffy))

+## Questions?
+Ping me on Twitter: https://twitter.com/swiftyspiffy